dsnair/unit-testing-examples/JS-testing/README.md

 ### When enhancement succeeds

 - The item's enhancement increases by 1.
-- If the item enhancement level is 20, the enhancement level is not changed.
+- If the item enhancement is 20, the enhancement is not changed.
 - The durability of the item is not changed.

 ### When enhancement fails